New book by Byron Kennard calls for actions to “make the world safe for diversity”

 (The Renaissance’s Michelangelo and his David, fore and aft; the iconic Joan of Arc, a hero to the transgendered community; Vita Sackville-West, who inspired Orlando, one of the first stories ever published about gender fluidity; Harlem Renaissance performer Gladys Bentley, whose cross-dressing and raunchy songs titillated her audiences; and Beats writer and social influencer of his day Jack Kerouac, who took us On the Road in the 1950s)

-Here’s a slide show of some other queers discussed in the new book (you can click pause, and go back and forth at your own pace, or just let it change every five seconds):
+Here’s a slide show of some other well-known (and not so well-known) queers.
+You can click pause, and go back and forth at your own pace, or just let it change every five seconds.

 EXCERPT FROM QUEERS & CIVILIZATION